How Different Substances Affect Oral Wellness

 Smoking, drinking, and snorting harmful substances are detrimental to a person’s overall health.
 Of course, the best way to counteract the negative consequences of drug use is to seek treatment and rehabilitation.
 Unfortunately, for many active users, the damage they are doing to their bodies is of less concern than how they will achieve the high they are constantly seeking.

 In truth, even quitting can’t eliminate all of a drug user’s dental health concerns.
 Once set in action, enamel degradation, tooth loss, and cancer can be irreversible.
-But there are a few things that can be done to reduce oral health complications caused by drug abuse.
+But there are a few things that can be done to reduce oral health complications caused by drug use.

 First, users must be educated on proper periodontal care and the connection between dental health and other disorders.
 Second, oral health must be incorporated into rehabilitation, maintenance, and harm reduction programs.
 The hope is that with proper education and increased access to care, drug users will experience fewer oral health issues.
 In theory, improved dental health will also lead to a reduction in related health concerns like cardiovascular disease.